 - Passport valid for 6 months

 - One color digital photo taken within the last 3 months

 - Letter of invitation from a registered company

 Note: When leaving Myanmar, all travelers must pay a US $10 exit fee at the airport counter before allowed to board a flight.

 The staff at Myanmar diplomatic missions will observe Burmese public holidays as well as the public holidays in the country of the embassy (e.g., Thailand, etc).
 If you have a rushed itinerary, plan your Myanmar visa application accordingly.

-Holidays in Myanmar aren't always fixed; sometimes they're based on a lunarsolar calendar and may change from year to year.
-See this list of public holidays on the embassy website to know when they'll be closed.
+Holidays in Myanmar aren't always fixed; sometimes they're based on a lunar-solar calendar and may change from year to year.
+The embassy website lists public holidays so you'll know when they'll be closed.